ayabdi/task-manager/README.md

 - **Unit Testing**

   - Backend services and use cases are tested using **Jest**.
-  - Tests cover key functionalities and edge cases.
+  - Tests cover key backend functionalities and edge cases.

 - **End-to-End Testing**